7 Sales Email Metrics That Matter

 That said, it’s certainly no spring chicken: the first email was sent in 1971 by Ray Tomlinson…to himself (no one else had an email address!).

 Email may strike some as a bit old-fashioned and outdated, but if anything, it’s the elder statesman of the digital crowd.
 It commands respect.
 It delivers results.
 And tools like Mailshake, Mailchimp, ConvertKit, and more make it affordable, accessible, and possible for businesses small, medium, and large.
+You can also choose from the top Mailchimp Alternatives out there and get going.

 But you already know that.
 And you’re probably using it already, too.
 Right?